mechmerlin/qmk_setup/windows_flashing.md

 3. If you're still unable to flash, try to run the Toolbox as administrator by right clicking on the executable and pressing `Run as administrator`

+4. If flashing on a pro-micro, check your anti-virus software to see if either QMKToolbox or avrdude has been blacklisted.
+Unblacklist it to get flashing.

-4. Your keyboard probably isn't supported.
+5. Your keyboard probably isn't supported.